| |

 leaving WPOP, Joel was named music director and afternoon

-Joel is in business in Sunrise, FL (e-mail);
+Joel is retired near Sunrise, FL (e-mail).

 |